openteamsinc/semantic-http-spec/README.md

+# semantic-http-spec
+Specification of a semantic resource protocol building on HTTP.
+Specifies additional headers and content on HTTP requests and responses to support rich discovery of schema and semantic web data for resources made available via HTTP.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/openteamsinc/semantic-http-spec/edit/master/README.md) to maintain and preview the content for your website in Markdown files.